Gareth Southgate

 Sir Gareth Southgate (born 3 September 1970) is an English former professional football manager and player, who played as a defender and midfielder.
+He managed the England national team from 2016 to 2024.

-A Crystal Palace academy graduate, Southgate made his senior debut for the club in 1990, and was appointed club captain in 1993, winning the First Division championship that season (1993–94).
+An academy player at Crystal Palace, Southgate made his senior debut for the club in 1990, and was appointed club captain in 1993, winning the First Division championship that season (1993–94).
 Having made over 150 appearances for Palace, he was signed by Aston Villa in 1995, winning the League Cup in 1996 and reaching the 2000 FA Cup final, before departing for Middlesbrough, where he was appointed captain in 2002 and won another League Cup in 2004, as well as reaching the 2006 UEFA Cup final.
 Internationally, Southgate made 57 appearances for the England team between 1995 and 2004.
-He played every game of England's campaign in UEFA Euro 1996, though his penalty miss sent England out in the semi-final; he also featured in both the 1998 FIFA World Cup and UEFA Euro 2000.
+He played every game of England's campaign in UEFA Euro 1996, though his penalty miss sent England out in the semi-final; he also featured in the 1998 FIFA World Cup and UEFA Euro 2000.
 He retired in 2006 at the age of 35, having made more than 500 league appearances across his three clubs.

 Immediately following his retirement, Southgate was appointed manager of Middlesbrough, staying in the role until his dismissal in 2009.
 He also managed the England under-21 team from 2013 to 2016, before succeeding Sam Allardyce as the senior team's manager in 2016.
 He led England to the 2018 FIFA World Cup semi-finals, the UEFA Euro 2020 final, the 2022 FIFA World Cup quarter-finals, and the UEFA Euro 2024 final.
 In 2018 and 2021 he won the BBC Sports Personality of the Year Coach Award.